andyrichardson/tipple/docs/Hooks.md

 ##### parseResponse

-Expects a function which recieves the API response and returns a parsed value of type `T`.
+Expects a function which receives the API response and returns a parsed value of type `T`.

 > Note: The argument to the parser should be casted in order to ensure type safety (e.g. `parseResponse: (arg: ApiResponse) => arg[0]`).